whejy/myVault/README.md

 Convenient credential storage.

-#### Distinctiveness and Complexity
+## Distinctiveness and Complexity

 myVault is a username/ password storage web application built with Django and React.js.
 Designed with convenience in mind, this app features the following:

-- Add new, update, delete, delete all article functionality via APIs
+- Add new, update, delete, delete all article functionality via API from Django to React

 - Realtime search bar with filters and reset button for quick data retrieval